Designers and Architects

 Architects, Designers, Interior Designers.
 What does the one do that the others does not?
 If I hire an architect to design my building, might I also have to hire a designer to design, say, the kitchen?

-The word has a protected use in many states.
+The term “architect” has a protected use in many states.
 It means someone who is licensed to practice…architecture.
 States have an interest in protecting the health, safety and welfare of the general public.
-Architects show competency in designing buildings safe for public use.
-Competence in building design regarding health, safety and welfare is the distinguishing legal feature of an architect.
+Demonstrated competence in building design regarding health, safety and welfare is the distinguishing legal feature of an architect.
 States, including Maine, limit the ability of unlicensed building designers to call themselves architects.

-Generally speaking, the State of Maine requires commercial buildings required to be permitted to be designed by licensed architects.
-Certain buildings, such as residences, are not required to be designed by a licensed architect.
+Generally speaking, the State of Maine requires commercial and public buildings to be designed by licensed design professionals, such as architects.
+Certain buildings, such as residences, are exemptt.
 “Architect,” then, is a legal term.

-When speaking of building design, the word “designer” is not protected in its use.
+The word “designer” is not protected in its use.
 Anyone can call themselves a designer.
 Many architects, myself included, called themselves designers prior to becoming licensed.
-In other words, to an architect, “designer” can connote someone who designs buildings without a license.
-In reality, there are many times when an owner needs design advice that has no bearing on a building’s safety.
-In those cases, the owner can, but does not need to hire a licensed architect.
-They need to hire a competent designer.
-Some architects will be competent choices.
-Others may not be.
+Projects not affecting a building’s safety do not require a licensed architect.
+They simply need a competent designer.

 Architecture and Interiors